MikaSchoenmakers/MikasBalatro/README.md

 ### Bomb
 Gains +15 Mult per round, starting at 15.
 Self destructs after 3 rounds.

+### Alphabet Joker
+Gives +25 Chips for every Joker with the a specific letter in the name.
+Letter changes per hand played.

+### Grudgeful Joker
+Add excess Chips from last blind to the first hand of the current round.
+Caps at 25% of the current blind's chips.

+### Finishing Blow
+If a blind is finished with a **_High Card_**, randomly enhance the played card.

 ## Installation
 - Requires [Steamodded](https://github.com/Steamopollys/Steamodded/).
 - For more information about installing mods, check the [Steamodded readme](https://github.com/Steamopollys/Steamodded?tab=readme-ov-file#how-to-install-a-mod).